Skip to main content

 Local breweries: Trondheim is known for its many microbreweries, including Monkey Brew, ØX, and Austmann.
 At ØX and Austmann, you can watch the brewing as it happens and say hello to the friendly staff.

 Dig into a meal: Trondheim has a strong food culture, and the city is choc-a-bloc with restaurants that focus on traditional dishes with a modern twist based on locally produced ingredients.
-If you’re after a meal out of the ordinary, a few options are Spontan, Bula Neobistro, and of course the Michelin restaurants Credo and Fagn.
+If you’re after a meal out of the ordinary, a few options are Spontan, Bula Neobistro, Kombo, Klempe y Dons, Le Bistro and Olgas.

 Out and about: Thanks to the student population, Trondheim has a great selection of bars and nightclubs.
 Antikvariatet hosts a mix of concerts and other cultural events.
-Spontan Vinbar has the city’s most refined wine list, while Tyven takes its music selection, organic wines, and cocktails based on local ingredients seriously.
-The cocktail bar, music venue, and nightclub Lokal is also a hot tip.
+Spontan Vinbar has the city’s most refined wine list, while Tyven takes its music selection, wines, and cocktails based on local ingredients seriously.
+With a wide international programme featuring jazz, soul, disco and electronic music, you might be lucky enough to catch some of the world's most influential DJs on the weekend.
 Beer connoisseurs will love Habitat, which is like a jungle of plants and exciting brews.

 While you’re here: Trondheim invests heavily in locally produced food and drink, and offers many opportunities to taste short-distance specialities.
 Explore the city’s cafés, bars, and eateries.